 Accenture (ACN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the consulting company had lost 7.79% over the past month, lagging the Business Services sector's loss of 6.19% and the S&P 500's loss of 4.03% in that time.
+Prior to today's trading, shares of the consulting company had lost 7.71% over the past month.
+This has lagged the Business Services sector's loss of 5.42% and the S&P 500's loss of 5.54% in that time.

-Investors will be hoping for strength from Accenture as it approaches its next earnings release, which is expected to be March 17, 2022.
-In that report, analysts expect Accenture to post earnings of $2.36 per share.
-This would mark year-over-year growth of 16.26%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $14.66 billion, up 21.31% from the year-ago period.
+Wall Street will be looking for positivity from Accenture as it approaches its next earnings report date.
+This is expected to be March 17, 2022.
+On that day, Accenture is projected to report earnings of $2.36 per share, which would represent year-over-year growth of 16.26%.
+Meanwhile, our latest consensus estimate is calling for revenue of $14.66 billion, up 21.31% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Accenture.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Accenture.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Accenture is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Accenture is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, Accenture is currently trading at a Forward P/E ratio of 32.63.
-This represents a premium compared to its industry's average Forward P/E of 20.33.
+In terms of valuation, Accenture is currently trading at a Forward P/E ratio of 30.94.
+For comparison, its industry has an average Forward P/E of 20.55, which means Accenture is trading at a premium to the group.

-It is also worth noting that ACN currently has a PEG ratio of 3.26.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Consulting Services stocks are, on average, holding a PEG ratio of 1.13 based on yesterday's closing prices.
+Investors should also note that ACN has a PEG ratio of 3.09 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Consulting Services industry currently had an average PEG ratio of 1.15 as of yesterday's close.

 The Consulting Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 72, putting it in the top 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 61, which puts it in the top 24% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.